 My wife is adamant, no funeral, no obituary, no nothing.
 Maybe a few friends over for drinks and stories.
 The only thing she wants is a bench on the Burke-Gilman Trail where bikers and walkers can stop and catch their breath.
-Where she ran, rode, and walked for more than 40 years.
+It’s where she ran, rode, and walked for more than 40 years.

 For the most part, we think alike about things like life and death.
 The exception is obituaries.
 On Sunday, we get two newspapers, my New York Times and her Seattle Times, but before she gets up I steal the Opinion section of her paper because it includes the obits.
 It may be morbid, but I need to know who’s making a final appearance.